nnlevy/make-life-org/README.md

 ## Tandem Accounts

-The `Tandem` durable object stores a shared to-do list and discussion prompts for partners.
-Use it to track joint habits like taking multivitamins or exercising, and to spark conversations about finances, childcare and career plans.
-Each partner can view the list and add items from their own perspective.
+The `Tandem` durable object stores data for a shared "tandem" account.
+It keeps track of joint to-dos, conversation prompts and short notes from each partner.
+Use it for daily habits like taking multivitamins or exercising together.
+Add prompts to tackle important topics such as finances, division of childcare or career plans.
+Both partners can attach notes from their own perspective.

 ### API